hughbrien/hiring-engineers/README.md

 ### Level 1

 * Sign up for Datadog, get the agent reporting metrics from your local machine.
+DONE
 * Bonus question: what is the agent?
+The Agent is :
-* Submit an event via the API.
+* Submit an event via the API?
+I have submitted several events via the HTTP REST API and the Email Plain Text and Email JSON interfaces.
 * Get an event to appear in your email inbox (the email address you signed up for the account with)

 ### Level 2